hyunwoongko/stop-sequencer/README.md

 ```
 ive been watching TV for a long time.
 Ryan: I have
 ```
-If you look at the above generation result, you can see that `Ryan: I have` is contained in the generation result and then generation is finished.
+You can see that `Ryan: I have` is contained in the generation result and then generation is finished.
 The generation can be terminated after stop text (`Ryan: I have`) is generated because of the limitation of Huggingface Transformers.
 <br><br>

 ### 3. Generation with StopSequencer + post-processing